Skip to main content

 In the 1960s, the Sierra Club found itself embroiled in one of its greatest battles.
 This time though, unlike other confrontations, this struggle centered on members of the organization--specifically, its executive director David Brower.

-David Brower, a long-time champion of environmental issues and a man very similar in qualities to John Muir, developed the Sierra Club from a fledgling organization of just over seven thousand members into a membership of over seventy thousand by the late 1960s.
-As executive director, Brower advanced the clubs reach and objectives away from the image of a hiking organization into one that more actively pursued environmental issues.
+David Brower, a longtime champion of environmental issues and a man very similar in qualities to John Muir, developed the Sierra Club from a fledgling organization of just over seven thousand members into a membership of over seventy thousand by the late 1960s.
+As executive director, Brower advanced the club's reach and objectives away from the image of a hiking organization into one that more actively pursued environmental issues.
 Brower's opponents argued that his actions centered more on him--some members even alleged that various illegal activities were taking place.
 The divisiveness of these numerous issues eventually led to the removal of Brower from the club in 1969.
-The Flannery Collection contains documents and articles dealing directly with the controversy between David Brower and the Sierra Club.
+The Flannery collection contains documents and articles dealing directly with the controversy between David Brower and the Sierra Club.

 Processing Information